History of the Haudenosaunee: American Revolution

-The Iroquois also had concerns about the colonists.
-The British asked for Iroquois support in the war.
+The Haudenosaunee also had concerns about the colonists.
+The British asked for Haudenosaunee support in the war.
 "In 1775, the Continental Congress sent a delegation to the Iroquois in Albany to ask for their neutrality in the war coming against the British".
 It had been clear already that the colonists had not been respectful of the land agreements made in 1763 and 1768.
-The Iroquois Confederacy was particularly concerned over the possibility of the colonists winning the war, for if a revolutionary victory were to occur, the Iroquois very much saw it as the precursor to their lands being taken away by the victorious colonists, who would no longer have the British Crown to restrain them.
-Continental army officers such as George Washington had attempted to destroy the Iroquois.
+The Haudenosaunee Confederacy was particularly concerned over the possibility of the colonists winning the war, for if a revolutionary victory were to occur, the Haudenosaunee very much saw it as the precursor to their lands being taken away by the victorious colonists, who would no longer have the British Crown to restrain them.
+Continental army officers such as George Washington had attempted to destroy the Haudenosaunee.

-However it was the colonists who had formed the most direct relationships with the Iroquois, due to their proximity and trade ties.
-For the most part, the colonists and Iroquois had lived in relative peace since the English arrival on the continent a century and a half before.
-The Iroquois had to determine whether their relationships with the colonists were reliable, or whether the British would prove to better serve their interests.
+However it was the colonists who had formed the most direct relationships with the Haudenosaunee, due to their proximity and trade ties.
+For the most part, the colonists and Haudenosaunee had lived in relative peace since the English arrival on the continent a century and a half before.
+The Haudenosaunee had to determine whether their relationships with the colonists were reliable, or whether the British would prove to better serve their interests.
 They also had to determine whether there were really any differences between how the British and the colonists would treat them.

-The war ensued, and the Iroquois broke their confederation.
+The war ensued, and the Haudenosaunee broke their confederation.
 Hundreds of years of precedent and collective government were overturned by the immensity of the American Revolutionary War.
-The Oneida and Tuscarora decided to support the colonists, while the rest of the Iroquois League (the Cayuga, Mohawk, Onondaga, and Seneca) sided with the British and Loyalists.
-At the conclusion of the war the fear that the colonists would not respect the Iroquois' pleas came true, especially after the majority of the Six Nations decided to side with the British and were no longer considered trustworthy by the newly independent Americans.
+The Oneida and Tuscarora decided to support the colonists, while the rest of the Haudenosaunee League (the Cayuga, Mohawk, Onondaga, and Seneca) sided with the British and Loyalists.
+At the conclusion of the war the fear that the colonists would not respect the Haudenosaunee's pleas came true, especially after the majority of the Six Nations decided to side with the British and were no longer considered trustworthy by the newly independent Americans.
 In 1783 the Treaty of Paris was signed.
-While the treaty included peace agreements between all of the European nations involved in the war as well as the newborn United States, it made no provisions for the Iroquois, who were left to be treatied with by the new U.S. government as it saw fit.
+While the treaty included peace agreements between all of the European nations involved in the war as well as the newborn United States, it made no provisions for the Haudenosaunee, who were left to be treatied with by the new U.S. government as it saw fit.